csalguero10/csalguero10/README.md

 - 🔍 Check out my portfolio: https://catalinasalgueropalacino.myportfolio.com/

-- 📫 How to reach me:  If you’re interested in collaborating with Neogranadina, feel free to reach me out at catalina@neogranadina.org
+- 📫 If you’re interested in collaborating with Neogranadina, feel free to reach me out at catalina@neogranadina.org